AndreLewis1400/HomeProjects/UML_Diagrams/Diagrams_Only/README.md

 ## 📁 File Status

-- ✅ **Existing**: 3 diagrams (Use Case, Class, User Login Sequence)
+- ✅ **Complete**: 10 diagrams (all required UML diagrams)
-- 🔄 **Placeholder**: 7 diagrams (awaiting PNG exports from Papyrus)
+- ✅ **Real PNG Files**: All diagrams exported from Eclipse Papyrus

-## 🚀 Next Steps
+## ✅ Status: Complete

-1. Open Eclipse Papyrus project: `MenuMap_UML_Design`
+All required UML diagrams have been successfully:
-2. Create/complete all missing diagrams
+1. ✅ Created in Eclipse Papyrus project: `MenuMap_UML_Design`
-3. Export each diagram as PNG to this folder
+2. ✅ Exported as high-quality PNG files
-4. Replace placeholder files with actual PNG exports
+3. ✅ Organized in this Diagrams_Only folder
-5. Verify all diagrams meet submission requirements
+4. ✅ Ready for project submission

 ---